Fire of Moscow (1812)

-During the French occupation of Moscow, a fire persisted from 14 to 18 September 1812 and all but destroyed the city.
+During the French occupation of Moscow, a fire persisted from 14 to 18 September 1812 and destroyed the city.
 The Russian troops and most of the remaining civilians had abandoned the city on 14 September 1812 just ahead of French Emperor Napoleon's troops entering the city after the Battle of Borodino.
 The Moscow military governor, Count Fyodor Rostopchin, has often been considered responsible for organising the destruction of the former capital to weaken the French army in the scorched city even more.

 Background

 After continuing Barclay's "delaying operation" as part of his attrition warfare against Napoleon, Kutuzov used Rostopchin to burn most of Moscow's resources as part of a scorched earth strategy, guerilla warfare by the Cossacks against French supplies and total war by the peasants against French foraging.
 This kind of war without major battles weakened the French army at its most vulnerable point: military logistics.
 On 19 October 1812, the French army, lacking provisions and being warned by the first snow, abandoned the city voluntarily.

 Regarding the state of Moscow itself, the city was mostly deserted, at least in comparison to its normal levels of population: At the beginning of 1812 Moscow had around 270,184 inhabitants according to a contemporary police survey; of these, somewhere between 6,200 and 10,000 civilians chose to remain in the city after the arrival of the French, in addition to between 10,000 and 15,000 sick or wounded Russian soldiers.